shapeoko/Docs/content/carriages.md

 	- take note of the orientation of the bolt (**\#4**)
 	- take note of the orientation of the bearings/idler
 3. Attach your stepper motor
-	- Using 4 x M3x6mm SHCS, attach the stepper motor
+	- Use four M3x6mm SHCS to attach each stepper motor
 	- Use an M3 washer between the SHCS and the plate (**Note:** You may need more than one washer per bolt, depending upon the depth of the threads in the motor.
 Use an equal number of washers per motor.
 Be careful not to strip out the threads in the motor.)
 When you tighten the motor into place, do so in an X pattern.
 You want the face of the motor to be equally tight against the plate.

 [![Assembled Motor Mount Carriages](tPictures/so_motor_mount_carriage_4.jpg)](content/tPictures/so_motor_mount_carriage_8.jpg)